 The pygmy goat is the most common type of goat in these classes.
 Goat yoga often uses baby goats; however, adult goats (like the adult pygmy goat) can be just as therapeutic.

 Are there dangers of goat yoga classes?

-When yoga with baby goats is practiced at a certified farm for goats with trained yoga teachers and animal handlers as well as trained yoga goats, the classes should not be dangerous for you or the goats.
+When practicing yoga with baby goats at a certified farm with trained yoga teachers and animal handlers, the classes should not be dangerous for you or the goats.

-Keep in mind, however, that goats may get on your back while you’re in certain poses.
+However, keep in mind that goats love jumping and climbing.
+Some might walk on your body or get on your back while in a specific pose.
 Most class participants say this doesn’t hurt (and may even feel like a massage).
-However, it may be momentarily uncomfortable as goats do have hard hooves.
+It could momentarily be uncomfortable as goats do have hard hooves.

 Goat yoga is done the same way as regular yoga, except that goats are present!
 The goats may sit on your back while in certain poses or just wander around and provide some extra cuteness and amusement.

 Some classes even allow you to take breaks to pet and cuddle with the baby goats.

 Wear comfortable clothing that you can move around in.
 You may want to avoid loose, flowing clothes as the goats may grab on to them with their mouths (they love to chew!).

 You should also wear closed-toe shoes to protect your feet from the goats’ hooves.
 Also, bring a yoga mat to comfortably perform the different poses, such as the downward dog.